Tuxdude/repobuddy/repobuddy/tests/list.md

 10. A clientspec with Repo containing empty branch body
 11. A clientspec with Repo containing no destination tags
 12. A clientspec with Repo containing empty destination body
+13. No default client spec
+14. Default client spec not part of list
+15. Duplicate client spec names

 GitWrapper
 ----------